Georgetown University: Athletics

-Georgetown fields 23 varsity teams and the Club Sports Board supports an additional 23 club teams.
-The varsity teams participate in the NCAA's Division I. The school generally competes in the Big East Conference, although the football team competes in the Division I FCS Patriot League, the sailing team in Middle Atlantic Intercollegiate Sailing Association, and the rowing teams in the Eastern Association of Rowing Colleges.
+Georgetown fields 23 varsity athletic teams and an additional 23 athletic club teams.
+The university's varsity teams participate in the NCAA's Division I. The school competes in the Big East Conference in most sports.
+Exceptions include the football team, which competes in Division I FCS' Patriot League, the sailing team, which competes in the Middle Atlantic Intercollegiate Sailing Association, and the rowing teams, which competes in the Eastern Association of Rowing Colleges.

-U.S. News & World Report listed Georgetown's athletics program among the 20 best in the nation.
-Georgetown's student athletes have a 94% graduation success rate, and over one-hundred have gone on to play professionally.
-Georgetown has won three NCAA Division 1 team national championships and 23 NCAA Division 1 individual national championships.
+In March 2002, U.S. News & World Report listed Georgetown's athletics program among the 20 best in the nation.
+Georgetown's student athletes have a 94% graduation success rate, and over 100 have gone on to play at some level of professional athletics.

-The school's teams are called "Hoyas", a name whose origin is uncertain.
-Sometime before 1893, students well versed in classical languages invented the mixed Greek and Latin chant of "Hoya Saxa", translating roughly as "what (or such) rocks."
-The school's baseball team, then called the Stonewalls, began in 1870, and football in 1874, and the chant likely refers to one of these teams.
-By the 1920s, the term "Hoyas" was used to describe groups on campus, and by 1928, campus sports writers started using it instead of the older team name, the "Hilltoppers."
-The name was picked up in the local publications, and became official shortly after.
-Jack the Bulldog has been the mascot of Georgetown athletics programs since 1962, and the school fight song is There Goes Old Georgetown.
+The school's teams are called "Hoyas", which originated sometime prior to 1893, when students invented the mixed Greek and Latin chant of "Hoya Saxa", translating roughly as "what (or such) rocks".
+The school's baseball team, then called the Stonewalls, began in 1870, and football began in 1874; the chant likely refers to one of these teams.
+By the 1920s, the term "Hoyas" was used to describe groups on campus, and by 1928, campus sports writers started using it instead of the older team name, the "Hilltoppers".

-The men's basketball team is particularly noteworthy as it won the NCAA championship in 1984 under coach John Thompson.
-The current coach is Georgetown alumnus Patrick Ewing, who played in three Final Fours under coach Thompson from 1982 to 1985.
-The team has the record for the most Big East conference tournament titles with eight, and has made thirty NCAA tournament appearances.
-Well-known former players include Ewing, Sleepy Floyd, Dikembe Mutombo, Alonzo Mourning, Allen Iverson, Jeff Green, and Roy Hibbert.
+The men's basketball team, which won the NCAA championship in 1984 under coach John Thompson, is among the university's most successful athletic programs.
+The team holds the record for the most Big East conference tournament titles with eight, and has made thirty NCAA tournament appearances.
 Georgetown's NBA alumni are collectively among the highest earners from a single program.
-Ewing & Iverson was both selected on the NBA 75th Anniversary Team.